 - Facial Reanimation

-Fellowship:Mayo Clinic (2015) MN
+Fellowship:Mayo Clinic Upper Extremity Fellowship (Shoulder and Elbow) (2015) MN

-Residency:Stanford University Plastic Surgery Program (2014) CA
+Residency:Stanford University Dept of Plastic Surgery (2014) CA

 Medical Education:Virginia Commonwealth University (2008) VA